 Are Women Called to Obey Their Husbands?

+It happened again.
+I spoke to a female abuse victim whose husband took Bible verses that were originally meant to protect women, and instead, used them to hurt her.
 Women are called to submit to their husbands in Ephesians 5:22.
 Often, an abusive husband will twist this, and tell her that she must ‘obey’ him.
 Let’s compare what these two words mean:

 Obey: to follow the commands or guidance of; to conform to or comply with (as in “obey an order”).